phaag/nfdump/README.md

 - `ft2nfdump` — Convert flow-tools files to nfdump; optional at configure time.
 - `nfprofile` — Process NfSen profiles and channels; optional at configure time.
 - `nftrack` — Support NfSen port tracking; optional at configure time.
-- `nfreader` — A C framework/example for custom nffile readers; it is not installed by default.

 ## Reading flow files from other programs (C ABI)